China stocks fall as rising Sino-U.S. tensions dent sentiment | Technology

 - China

-Chinese stocks fell and Hong Kong was mixed on Friday, as elevated Sino-U.S. geopolitical tensions dented investor sentiment after U.S. lawmakers on Thursday accused TikTok of serving harmful content as they pushed to ban the app. ** China's blue-chip CSI300 Index dropped 0.3% by the lunch break, while the Shanghai Composite Index lost 0.5%.
+China and Hong Kong stocks fell on Friday, as elevated Sino-U.S. geopolitical tensions dented investor sentiment after U.S. lawmakers on Thursday accused TikTok of serving harmful content as they pushed to ban the app. ** China's blue-chip CSI300 Index closed down 0.3%, while the Shanghai Composite Index lost 0.6%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)